randomor/zenmd/README.md

 ## Features
 - Transform .md to html
+  - GFM markdown, with all the features supported by [remark-gfm](https://github.com/remarkjs/remark-gfm).
   - Support images in markdown files.
   - Wiki links: `[[Another Page]] => [Another Page](/another-page)`.
   - Auto header anchor links, so you can navigate to any H2-h5 headers directly.